 Will Lloyds share price go up or down?

-According to third-party forecasting service Wallet Investor as of 8 July, the Lloyds share price potential was negative.
-It predicted that the price could decline over the next five years.
+According to third-party forecasting service Wallet Investor as of 28 May, the Lloyds share price potential was negative.
+It predicted that the price could decline over the next year, although with a five-year investment, it believes the revenue could be around +11.5%.

 However, such forecasts are drafted by analysing the historical price trend of Lloyds shares.
 They should not be considered a recommendation to buy or sell the stock, because many variables could weigh on the short-term and long-term performance of LLOY, and actual results could deviate significantly from these predictions.